leonardoffreitas/employee-manager/README.md

 ### Architecture

 #### python manager.py runserver
-Luizalabs Employee Manager's entry point is `jake.sh`, located in the root directory.
-It requires only the name of the parser (normally the apiKey).
-The logical execution is:
+Luizalabs Employee Manager's entry point is `manager.py`, located in the root directory.
+It requires only the django command to start the server.
+Also, we have a interface to manage the employees data:

 - A Django Admin panel to manage employees' data
 - An API to list, add and remove employees